mb3152/balanced_citer/README.md

 ![Image](https://raw.githubusercontent.com//mb3152/balanced_citer/master/data/race_gender_citations.png?raw=true)

 We only provide the usage of the wikipedia first and last name model (a) from ethnicolr.
-This is mostly because the census model (b) that only uses last names very often guesses that a Black author is white (e.g., Smith).
+This is because the census model (b) that only uses last names very often guesses that a Black author is white.
+Here is a "confusion" matrix, which measures the model's predictions, during cross validation.
+The diagonal number are the number of authors who are appropriately classified.
+The off diagonal entries are the number of errors.

 ![Image](https://raw.githubusercontent.com//mb3152/balanced_citer/master/data/dazed_and_confused.png?raw=true)